Cokile/CCActivityHUD/README.md

 [self.myactivityIndicatorView show];
 ```

-Then when some task has completed,  use
+Then when some tasks have completed,  use

 ```objective-c
 [self.myactivityIndicatorView dismiss];